 Terms of Reference of the Committee to Advise on Matters of Social Responsibility (CAMSR)

-- The Committee shall function in accordance with the Regulations of the Committees of the Board of Governors of McGill University (the “Regulations”).
-In accordance with the Regulations, meetings of Board committees shall be held in confidential session unless the committee resolves to carry out a meeting or part of a meeting in open session.
+The Committee to Advise on Matters of Social Responsibility (“Committee”) is established under the authority of and is accountable to the Board of Governors (the “Board”) of McGill University (the “University”) and shall function as stipulated in these terms of reference and the Regulations of the Committees of the Board of Governors of McGill University (the “Regulations”).
+In accordance with the Regulations, meetings of Board Committees shall be held in closed session unless the Committee resolves to carry out a meeting or part of a meeting in open session.

-- one member of the Board’s Investment Committee;
+- one from the Board Investment Committee;

 3. Mandate of the Committee